Calypso3362/Yahtzee2020/README.md

 # Yahtzee2020 #
-  An old game found in 1956 which only needs dices, papers and pens to play with.
+  Yahtzee is an old game found in 1956 which only needs dices, papers and pens to play with.
+In Yahtzee2020, a new creative mode is added for fun.
 # Identification of team members
 Kwong Yiu Tung (3035694604):
   - Username: Calypso3362